saryazdi/Duckietown-Object-Detection-LFV/DuckietownObjectDetectionDataset.md

 ## Data Collection Procedure

 In this work, we first identify the most prominent objects that we see on the roads of Duckietown: duckies, duckiebots and traffic cones.
 To begin our data collection procedure, we first identify all useful logs from <a href="http://logs.duckietown.org/">the Duckietown Logs Database</a> which contain the objects of interest.
 We then download and trim these logs so that the videos consist only of frames containing our objects of interest.
-Finally, we convert our videos to images (frames) while skipping some number of frames between each image to ensure that we get a diverse set of frames.
+Finally, we convert our videos to images (frames) while skipping some number of frames between each image to ensure that we get a diverse set of images.

 In these logs, there are videos of older versions of duckiebots with lots of wirings on them.
 However, new duckiebots are much cleaner with only the battery visible.
 To ensure robust detections, we needed to capture this intra-class variation.
 Thus we collected our own logs containing the new duckiebots.
 In the final dataset, we have merged old and new duckiebots to ensure that we can detect both variations.